alterway/formations/cours/cloud/cloud.en.md

 ### Storage implementation: (Software Defined Storage) SDS

-- **Warning** : not to be confiused with the block vs object topic
+- **Warning**: not to be confused with the block vs object topic

 - Use of commodity hardware
 - No hardware RAID
-- Software is reponsible for the data
+- Software is responsible for the data
 - Hardware failures are taken into account and managed
 - The **Ceph** project and the **OpenStack Swift** component implement SDS
 - See also **Scality**